Angelmaneuver/swiftbar-plugins/README.md

-# swiftbar-plugins
+# SwiftBar Plugins
-Plugin repository for Swift Bar.
+This repository contains scripts, that add functionary to SwiftBar.